Darumin/Darumin/README.md

 - :rocket: I currently work for a coding bootcamp that teaches transitioning service members.
 -	:writing_hand: I'm hunting for a new job.
 Got any leads for me?
 -	:musical_keyboard: I play the [**yanopi**](https://www.giantbomb.com/piano/3055-634/).
 Currently learning *Rhapsody in Blue*.
--	:mage_man: I care a lot about fantasy and science fiction.
+-	:mage_man: Fiction of all kinds is something I'm deeply interested in.
--	:video_game: I care a lot about puzzles and games.
+-	:video_game: Puzzles and games are something I'm deeply interested in.
--	:turtle: I am a turtle owner.
+-	:turtle: I have a pet turtle named [**Poirot**](https://en.wikipedia.org/wiki/Hercule_Poirot).

 ## Connect with me